-Coconut Shortbread Cookies are a simple cookie, chock-full of coconut, and even rolled in coconut.
-Keep these in your freezer for unexpected company and sugar attacks.
+Coconut Shortbread Cookies are a simple shortbread cookie, thin, crispy and buttery.
+They will satisfy any coconut lover.
+Keep the frozen dough in your freezer for unexpected company or sneaky sugar attacks.

-Either way, with only 5 ingredients, it won’t take you long to throw them together.
-However, the dough MUST be refrigerated before baking, so plan ahead.
+With only 5 ingredients, it won’t take you long to throw the dough together.
+However, it MUST be refrigerated (or frozen) before baking, so plan ahead.

 If you are a coconut lover, you simply must add this crazy simple cookie to your collection.
 They’re great on their own, but they also play nice with a simple dessert, like ice cream, pudding, or creme brulée.